 There are several things that go into a person being angry: Their cortisol (a stress hormone) may rise, their fight-or-flight response becomes enacted, then the hormones norepinephrine and epinephrine spike all causing increased levels of agitation and anxiety both emotionally and physically.

 A study by Zuardi and colleagues (1993) looked at cortisol levels and how CBD can affect it (Zuardi, Guimaraes, & Moreira, 1993, p.
 213).
 What they found was that cortisol levels decreased at even greater amounts in participants given CBD as opposed to before (Zuardi et al, 1993, p.
 213).
-CBD reduces cortisol stress hormone, and can help quell the symptoms of fight, flight, and freeze associated with anger, anxiety and stress.
+CBD reduces cortisol stress hormone and can help quell the symptoms of the fight, flight, and freeze associated with anger, anxiety, and stress.

 CBD can also reduce epinephrine and norepinephrine hormones associated with intense anger and anxiety.
 For example, in a study by Niederhoffer and colleagues (2001), CBD was found to decrease adrenaline, which is the hormone epinephrine (Niederhoffer, Hansen, Fernandez-Ruiz, & Szabo, 2001, p.
 1323).
 CBD has been shown to help anxiety in the research!
 In a study by Crippa and colleagues (2011), they found that taking CBD reduced actual and subjective (perceived) anxiety (Crippa et al, 2011, p.
 121).
 CBD can promote homeostasis by reducing excessive adrenaline and therefore decreasing a person’s anxiety, anger, stress, and other symptoms associated with a fight, flight, freeze state.

 So what does this all mean?
 When these hormones are out of balance, it can vastly affect your mood.